 If you are outside of South Africa then there is no problem in sending someone to the Department of Basic Education to complete that form for you and pay the fee.

-Look, you’ve made a mistake that any other human being can make; has made, and has come back from.
+You’ve made a mistake that anyone can make.
+There are other people who have made, and come back from, making the same mistake.
 So there’s no reason that you can’t do the same.

-You don’t have to see this as a failure; you can see this as a major learning curve or a wakeup call to get back on track.
-And even if you see it as a failure, maybe you had to ‘fail’ in order to reach your big success like many inspirational figures had to do in the past.
+You don’t have to see this as a failure.
+Instead, you can see this as a major learning curve or a wakeup call to get back on track.
+Even if you see it as a failure, maybe you had to ‘fail’ in order to reach your big success like many inspirational figures had to do in the past.

 This is not the end, please keep going.